 Making credit card payments on time each month can help you establish a new history of paying your bills on time, something that will help your credit score grow steadily.

 Charge only what you can afford to pay off in full at the end of each month.
 Then, when your due date arrives, pay your card’s balance in full.
 This way, your on-time payment will be reported to the three credit bureaus, but you won’t have to pay the high interest rates you’d face when carrying a balance on your card each month.

 Reducing the amount you owe on your credit cards can also help you rebuild your credit.
 This comes down to your credit utilization ratio, which accounts for about 30% of your FICO Score, making it the second most important factor.

 Your credit utilization ratio measures the portion of your available credit that you are using.
-If you have three credit cards with a total credit limit of $10,000 and you have $5,000 worth of credit card debt, you have a credit utilization ratio of 50%.
-If you only had $2,000 worth of credit card debt on the same three cards, your ratio would be a far more desirable 20%.
+If you have a total credit limit of $10,000 and you have $5,000 worth of credit card debt, you have a credit utilization ratio of 50%.
+If you only had $2,000 worth of credit card debt, your ratio would be a far more desirable 20%.

 FICO doesn’t say what your credit utilization ratio should be, but experts generally advise that you try to keep it below 30%.
 It’s best not to carry a balance at all on your cards, paying off all that you owe on each of your due dates.
 But if you do carry a balance, make sure to pay more than your required minimum monthly payment.
 The more debt you pay off, the better for your credit score.